Quarterly Client Letter – Q4 2018

 Dear O’Brien Wealth Partners Investor,

-What does this mean for your portfolio?
+What does this mean for my portfolio?

 Your O’Brien Wealth Partners LLC Investment Team